Koriukivka: Geography

 The city rests on the Brech river, a tributary of the Snov.
 The local climate is moderate, with adequate moisture.
 The average annual rainfall is 614 mm, including the warm period - 439 mm.
 The average annual temperature - 6,1C.
 The absolute maximum temperature is 37C, but at least – 35C.

+Demographics

+As of the 2001 Ukrainian census, Koriukivka had a population of 14,150 inhabitants.
+The ethnic and linguistic makeup of the town was as follows:

 Economy

 Modern Koriukivka is one of the most promising cities within Chernihiv Oblast.
 There are a number of companies, the largest two of which is the corporation "Koriukivka factory of Technical Papers" (built on the sugar-refinery site burned during World War II) and the state enterprise "Koriukivka Forestry" production.

 The city also has many successful and developing small businesses.
 With a registered list of small businesses, 73 entrepreneurial activities involving 639 individuals.
 The city has 100 commercial enterprises, of which 26 are Consumer Cooperatives.

 Many investors find Koriukivka an attractive site due to the presence of large tracts of forests, silica sand, clay and peat.

 Historically, the city has had great and old industrial traditions.
 In the mid-nineteenth century, the foreign entrepreneur Karl Rauch founded a distillery and sugar factory.
 In 1871, the Koriukivka sugar factory employed 600 people.
 The plant produced a season of sugar worth more than 5.5 million.
 Rubles.
 And in 1901 manufacturer LI Brodsky expanded the sugar-refinery, employing about 1,000 workers.
 In 1882 the Koriukivka sugar production was awarded the gold medal from the All-Russia Exhibition in Moscow, and after 18 years they received the highest award of the World Exhibition in Paris.